Fiction • Leslie Jamison

 We sat like grade-schoolers, barely touching.
 Neither one of us spoke.
 I pointed out the couple and we watched them change their baby’s diaper against the fallen lights of the city.
 I felt the summer break into things I could hold in one palm: a bent cigarette and a steaming sweet-corn pie, my own tombstone carved in fog-chilled chocolate.
 A note saying: Slut.
 A note saying: So?
 There were ash-speckled jackets all over those days, and Coke bottles collecting rain.
 I had a glass and it broke.
 I crushed a moth and it died.
 I had a month, but it ended.
 I had a heart.
 It remained.

-Leslie Jamison is the author of The Gin Closet (Free Press).
-A collection of essays, The Empathy Exams, recently won the Graywolf Press Nonfiction Prize and will be published in 2013.
-She lives in New Haven, where she is currently an English PhD candidate at Yale.
+Leslie Jamison is the author of the novel The Gin Closet (Free Press) and the essay collection, The Empathy Exams, which received the Graywolf Press Nonfiction Prize.
+She lives in New York City.

 A subscription to A Public Space now includes home delivery of the print magazine as well as access to the digital editions (epub, mobi, and pdf files) and the online archive.